sirselim/summary_metrics/README.md

 ## Prerequisites

-Before using this tool, ensure you have the following installed on your system:
+You are welcome to download and try the pre-compiled binaries (info below).
+If you want to build from source, ensure you have the following installed on your system:

 - Rust compiler: [Installation instructions](https://www.rust-lang.org/tools/install)